Essex County Council: Elections

-Since the last boundary changes in 2005 the council has comprised 75 councillors representing 70 electoral divisions, each electing one or two councillors.
+Since the last boundary changes in 2026 the council has comprised 78 councillors representing 78 electoral divisions, each electing one councillor.
 Elections are held every four years.

 Premises

 Shire Hall, Chelmsford: Used for council meetings 1889–1938.

 The council is based at County Hall on Market Road in Chelmsford.

 From its creation in 1889 until 1938 the council met four times a year at Shire Hall in Chelmsford but met at other times at premises near Liverpool Street station in London, which was more accessible by train to the majority of councillors.
 In 1909 the council built itself an office building on Duke Street in Chelmsford with a view to later extending the building to include a council chamber, before deciding against the extension on grounds of cost.
 The council's London premises moved several times, finally settling in 1931 at a building called Essex House at 26 Finsbury Square, which included offices, a council chamber and committee rooms.

 A new County Hall was built between 1929 and 1939 between Market Road, Threadneedle Street and Duke Street in Chelmsford, adjoining the 1909 office block.
 The new County Hall included a council chamber, which was formally opened on 23 September 1938.
 The council's London premises at Finsbury Square were destroyed in the Blitz during the Second World War.
 Further extensions were added to County Hall in the 1950s and 1960s, particularly along Market Road.